skedastik/ty-levels/README.md

 #### Other commands

-For a full list of commands, see the extension [README](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels).
+For a full list of commands, including bulk transformations, see the extension [README](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels).

-### B. File structure
+### C. File structure

 .alf source files are found in `src`.
 These aren't pure ALF files, but [Jinja](https://jinja.palletsprojects.com) templates that render to ALF via the build process.